-CCST 303 - Gender and Sexuality 3 Credits
+CCST 303 - Gender and Sexuality

-Prerequisite: Two 200-level courses in SCCS (ENGL, HUMN, CCST, AHIS, PPRL, SOSC, NASC), one of which must be a 200-level ENGL, plus completion of First Year Studies.
+Prerequisite: Completion of 24 credits for First Year Studies, ONE 200-level ENGL, and ONE additional 200-level course in SCCS (ENGL.
+HUMN, CCST, AHIS, PPRL, SOSC, NASC).

 This lecture/seminar course considers the broad field of the study and theorization of gender and sexuality.
 Students will be invited to analyze representations of gender and sexuality from a number of theoretical perspectives through the consideration of a broad range of examples and case studies drawn primarily from visual and material culture.